2018 Spelling Bee Guidelines

 · Refreshments: light refreshments will be available in the Commons, along with information about grants funded by the WPSF.
 Please stop by to socialize before or after your spelling round!

-· Bee Round Rules: The Bee rules are below.
+· Bee Round Rules: The Bee rules are attached.
 The rules will be explained to participants at the start of each round, but feel free to discuss them with your child in advance of the Bee.
 The goal of our day is for students to have fun!

 Again, thank you for participating in the Wayland Public Schools Foundation Annual Spelling Bee.
 Funds raised from the Bee enable the WPSF to continue to provide grants to fund innovative educational resources at all five Wayland schools, helping our schools maintain their level of excellence.

 Good luck to all of our spellers!
 Have a great time at the Bee!

 1. Spelling Bee teams shall consist of three members, all from the same grade.
 One member is designated as the speaker for each word.
 Teams can choose to use the same speaker for the entire round, or have members take turns acting as the speaker, but there can only be one speaker for each word.